 Introduces the cultural significance of the visual arts, including media, processes, techniques, traditions, and terminology.
 This is a statewide Guaranteed Transfer course in the GT-AH1 category.
-(Contact hours - 45)

 ART 111 / ART 1111 - Art History: Ancient to Medieval-GT-AH1 3 Credits